 - Several strategies are known to work

 - Save as HTML and then run tidy

-- Use Xmetal's built in Journalist convertor
+- ◆ Use a special tool e.g. doc2xml

-- Use a special tool e.g. doc2xml
+- Use Open Office to open the file, and then save it in XML

 - GIGO applies:

 - if the Word document uses styles consistently...

 - otherwise you're stuck

 - watch out for graphics, tables...